engr101staff/engr101matlab/_sources/tables/main.rst

 .. admonition:: Video Recap

-  A table may contain several columns of data, where each column contains a particular kind of data (that may be different from the other columns).
-Columns can have names, and data can be accessed according to their column name as well as by index.
+  A **table** is a tabular data structure that may contain several columns of data.
+Each column may have a different type of data.
+Columns can be accessed using the dot operator (e.g., :code:`rovers.ID`).

-  If you've got data already in a tabular format (e.g. a spreadsheet or CSV file), a MATLAB table provides a lot of convenient features above and beyond regular matrices, and the :code:`readtable` function makes it easy to read the data into MATLAB.
+  If you've got data already in a tabular format (e.g. a spreadsheet or CSV file), a MATLAB table provides a lot of convenient features above and beyond regular matrices, and the :code:`readtable` function allows you to read the data in MATLAB.

+.. mchoice:: ch08_05_ex_introduction_to_tables
+  :answer_a: Cell arrays store heterogenous data, while tables don't.
+  :answer_b: Tables store heterogenous data, while cell arrays don't.
+  :answer_c: For tables, every element in a column must have the same data type.
+For cell arrays, elements in a column can have different data types.
+  :answer_d: Tables have column headers.
+Cell arrays don't.
+  :answer_e: Tables are designed for data that is already in a tabular format.
+Cell arrays are more flexible.
+  :correct: c,d,e
+  :feedback_a: Oops!
+Both tables and cell arrays store heterogenous data.
+  :feedback_b: Oops!
+Both tables and cell arrays store heterogenous data.
+  :feedback_c: Correct!
+  :feedback_d: Correct!
+  :feedback_e: Correct!
+As a side note, all tables can be converted to cell arrays using the function table2cell.

+  What are the differences between tables and cell arrays?
+Select all that apply.

+^^^^^^^^^^^^^^^^^^^^
+Indexing into Tables
+^^^^^^^^^^^^^^^^^^^^

+Let's take a look at how we can index into tables.

+.. youtube:: CzEurDa7ud8
+  :divid: ch08_05_vid_table_indexing
+  :height: 315
+  :width: 560
+  :align: center

+.. admonition:: Video Recap

-  We can use the :code:`()` and :code:`{}` operators for indexing into tables, much like we did with cell arrays.
+  We can use the :code:`()` and :code:`{}` operators for indexing into tables.
+Using :code:`()` always returns another table.
+Using :code:`{}` unpacks the data.

+  Additionally, we can use the names of the columns to index into a table (e.g., :code:`rovers{2, 'charge'} or :code:`rovers.charge(2)`).

   To get the dimensions of our table, we can use the :code:`size`, :code:`height`, and :code:`width` functions.

 ----------------------------------
 Exercise: Accessing Data in Tables
 ----------------------------------

 The Proxima b Department Of Geologic Exploration (DOGE) maintains a fleet of autonomous rovers that are used to collect samples of rocks from different sites on Proxima b for further analysis.
 Information about these rovers (i.e. their ID number, rover type, cargo capacity in kg, battery charge level, and current location) is stored in a file called :file:`rover_data.csv`.
+Download this file from the top of the chapter.

 Because the data is in a tabular format, this is a perfect dataset for a MATLAB table.
 Read it in using this command: